-A third reason to posit at least some fundamental distinctness facts (this reasoning does not necessarily extend to identity facts) is to account for certain kinds of metaphysical possibilities.
+Finally, a third reason to posit fundamental identity and distinctness facts is to account for certain kinds of metaphysical possibilities.
 For example, we will consider a scenario popularized by Max Black (1952), the "sphere world."
 The sphere world contains two qualitatively identical spheres, Castor and Pollux, in an otherwise empty universe.
 It is difficult to determine on what basis Castor and Pollux are distinct.
-They are both silver, they both have a mass of 5kg, they are both 10 meters from each other, and so on.
+They are both silver, they both have a mass of 5kg, they are both 10 meters from one another, and so on.

-If we take distinctness facts to be fundamental, we can sidestep the question of what makes Castor distinct from Pollux.
+If we take certain identity and distinctness facts to be fundamental, we can sidestep the question of what makes Castor distinct from Pollux.
 They just are distinct; it is a brute fact.
 We can posit a fundamental distinctness fact in the sphere world to accommodate this.
 Shamik Dasgupta (2009) recommends this approach.
 The fundamental distinctness fact in the sphere world could take the following form:

-$$(\exists x) (\exists y)((Px \& Py) \& x \neq y)$$
+$(\exists x) (\exists y)((Px \& Py) \& x \neq y)$

 where P is a predicate that picks out the full qualitative profile of each of the spheres.
-The fan of individual identity and distinctness facts could also adapt his proposal and posit a fundamental distinctness fact of the form: Castor \neq Pollux.
+The fan of individual identity and distinctness facts could also adapt his proposal and posit fundamental distinctness facts of the form: Castor \neq Pollux or (P(Castor) & P(Pollux)) & Castor \neq Pollux instead.

-The attractiveness of taking facts like Castor ≠ Pollux to be fundamental hinges on the idea that we have no basis upon which to distinguish the spheres in Max Black's famous scenario.
-It also relies upon the idea that we do not always need grounding criteria of identity: We do not need grounding criteria for the distinctness of material objects like spheres on this proposal.
+The attractiveness of taking facts like $(\exists x) (\exists y)((Px \& Py) \& x \neq y)$ or Castor \neq Pollux to be fundamental hinges on the idea that we have no basis upon which to distinguish the spheres in Max Black's famous scenario.
+It also hinges upon the idea that we do not always need grounding criteria of identity: We do not need grounding criteria for the identity of material objects like spheres on this proposal.
 In the next section, we consider opposing proposals.
-We will investigate grounding criteria which attempt to distinguish Castor and Pollux.
+We will investigate proposals which attempt to provide grounding criteria for the distinctness of Castor and Pollux.